“Play is the primary way children were designed to learn.”

 Meet our teaching staff now.

-3. Connecting with nature as a child
+3. Connecting with nature

 We love being outside and our children do too!
 By giving children plenty of time outside, they develop a sense of belonging to place and learn to love the natural world.